mercury-hpc/mercury/README.md

 if you run the tests manually and use a different number of client processes.

-(Optional) To run the tests manually with the MPI plugin open up two terminal windows, one for the server and one for the client.
+(Optional) To run the tests manually with the MPI plugin, open up two terminal windows, one for the server and one for the client.
 From the same directory where you have write permissions (so that the port configuration file can be written by the server and read by the client) do: